pydantic/pydantic/docs/blog/pydantic-v2.md

 I want it to be as good as possible.

-While I'm on the subject of why, how and my odd sabbatical: if you work for a large company who use pydantic a lot, you should encourage the company to **sponsor me a meaningful amount**, like [Salesforce did](https://twitter.com/samuel_colvin/status/1501288247670063104).
+While I'm on the subject of why, how and my odd sabbatical: if you work for a large company who use pydantic a lot, you might encourage the company to **sponsor me a meaningful amount**, like [Salesforce did](https://twitter.com/samuel_colvin/status/1501288247670063104).
 This is not charity, recruitment or marketing - the argument should be about how much the company will save if pydantic is 10x faster, more stable and more powerful - it would be worth paying me 10% of that to make it happen.